The (re)Making of a Movement: New Perspectives on the 1960s Counterculture

 Our conference committee welcomes individual presentation proposals of 300 words, and panel proposals (3 people max) of 900 words, based on any of the above themes.

-This will be the fifth annual interdisciplinary conference held by Humber College’s School of Liberal Arts and Sciences of Toronto in association with the Toronto International Festival of Authors (TIFA), one of the most celebrated literary festivals in the world.
+This will be the sixth annual interdisciplinary conference held by Humber College’s School of Liberal Arts and Sciences of Toronto in association with the Toronto International Festival of Authors (TIFA), one of the most celebrated literary festivals in the world.
 It is located at the Harbourfront Centre, one of downtown Toronto’s major cultural and artistic venues.